zettsu-t/sudokusse/sudokusse.md

 When every cell in the ongoing sudoku map has unique candidate, SudokuSSE checks whether all rows, columns, and boxes in the map are correct.
 If it is correct, it is a solution of the map.

-Guessing a candidate sometimes leads an incorrect solution when the guess is wrong and SudokuSSE filters it out.
+Guessing a candidate sometimes leads an incorrect solution in finding inconsistent cells.
+When the guess is wrong, SudokuSSE filters it out and continues to backtracking.

 Before starting backtracking, SudokuSSE makes a copy of the sudoku map to rewind backtracking.
 The map has only primitives so we can use